JGB yields fall after new BOJ Gov Ueda vows to keep ultra-loose policy

-TOKYO, April 11 (Reuters) - Japanese government bond (JGB) yields fell on Tuesday, after the new Bank of Japan (BOJ) Governor Kazuo Ueda vowed to maintain the bank's ultra-loose monetary policy.
+TOKYO, April 11 (Reuters) - Japanese government bond (JGB) yields mostly fell on Tuesday, after new Bank of Japan Governor Kazuo Ueda vowed to maintain the bank's ultra-loose monetary policy.

 In his first speech after assuming office, Ueda on Monday said it was appropriate to maintain the bank's monetary policy for now as inflation has yet to hit 2% as a trend.